skonstant/pictureimportlib/README.md

 # pictureimportlib
 Android picture import library

 Drop in library to import pictures from documents, gallery and camera.
-No permission needed.
+No permission needed on Marshmallow+.
 Cropping supported.

 Just include the library in your build.gradle: